 Good air quality and proper ventilation are also essential for the entire home, meditation room included.
-Opening the windows regularly and adding greenery are two easy – yet effective – ways to improve indoor air quality.
+Opening the windows regularly is an easy – yet effective – way to improve indoor air quality.

 A big window is a great starting point for the design of a meditation room as it floods the space with natural light.
 The outdoor view should also be curated, highlighting a beautiful existing view or creating one that’s worth staring at during quiet time.

 For what concerns artificial lighting, intensity and colour are the two key features.
 Essentially, light should be dimmable and adjustable in colour to make it warmer or cooler according to the time of day.
 In short, the lighting system should follow the standards of Human Centric Lighting.